-The first telegraph line in Australia is built between Melbourne and Williamstown.
-By 1861 110 telegraph stations are operating along the Eastern States, and by 1877 the Perth to Adelaide telegraph line opens.
+The first telegraph line in Australia was built between Melbourne and Williamstown.
+It opened on 3 March 1854, by 1861 there are 110 telegraph stations operating along the Eastern States.
+In 1877 the Perth to Adelaide telegraph line opens.

 Alexander Graham Bell invents the telephone.
 By 1878 the first long-distance call trials are conducted in Australia at a range of 400km.
 The first telephone exchanges open in Melbourne and Brisbane by 1880.

 The first public telephone is placed at Sydney's General Post Office.
 By 1900, there are 30,000 operating telephone services, but no central authority to run and maintain them.

 All communication services – postal, telegraph and telephone – are placed under the Postmaster General's Department (PMG).
 Phone services continue to expand, but Telegraph is still the communications medium of choice.
 The Sydney to Melbourne trunk telephone line opens in 1907, making inter-city chat a reality.

 Telephone connections flourish with trunk lines extended between Melbourne and Adelaide.
 The outbreak of the First World War sees responsibility for wireless communications pass briefly from the PMG to the Navy, but this is flipped back to the PMG by 1920.

 Trunk lines extend out between Sydney and Brisbane in 1922 and between Melbourne and Perth by 1930.
 By 1925, the first three-channel telephone carrier systems are in place, allowing multiple calls to be run along a single wire.

 The longest -- at that time -- submarine cable between the mainland and Tasmania, enables communication services for the Apple isle.
 By the end of the decade, Darwin would be the only capital city not connected to the rest of the PMG's telecoms network.